dczmer/davelab/01_developer-productivity/01_zsh-configuration/03_completion/README.md

 I won't try to explain `zstyle` or all of the possible options, but I'll cover some that I think are important and/or useful to include in your own configuration.

-This rule will ensure that the core completion engine is enabled, along with an extension that will try to auto-correct typos.
+This rule will ensure that the core completion engine is enabled, along with an extension that will try to auto-correct typos:

 ```zsh
 zstyle ':completion:*' completer _extensions _complete _approximate
 ```

-This will enable caching of completion data to make future completions much faster.
+This will enable caching of completion data to make future completions much faster:

 ```zsh
 zstyle ':completion:*' use-cache on
 zstyle ':completion:*' cache-path "$XDG_CACHE_HOME/zsh/.zcompcache"
 ```

-When you hit `<TAB>`, it will show a menu with all the valid options and allow fuzzy searching through the results.
+When you hit `<TAB>`, this will show a menu with all the valid options and allow fuzzy searching through the results:

 ```zsh
 zstyle ':completion:*' menu select search